Brandon Taylor (writer)

 Brandon Taylor (born June 1, 1989) is an American writer.
-He holds graduate degrees from the University of Wisconsin-Madison and the University of Iowa and has received several fellowships for his writing.
+He holds graduate degrees from the University of Wisconsin–Madison and the University of Iowa and has received several fellowships for his writing.
 His short stories and essays have been published in many outlets and have received critical acclaim.
 His debut novel, Real Life, came out in 2020 and was shortlisted for the Booker Prize.
 In 2022, Taylor's Filthy Animals won The Story Prize awarded annually to collections of short fiction.

 Early life and education

-Taylor was born in Prattville, Alabama, and grew up in a small community outside Montgomery.
+Taylor was born on June 1, 1989, in Prattville, Alabama, and grew up in a small community outside Montgomery.
 Part of Taylor's upbringing was spent in a very religious, conservative Baptist setting.
+Taylor's family is mostly illiterate, and he was often made to read his parents' medical bills and government forms.
+He taught himself how to read using his brother's textbooks, and grew up reading a combination of romance novels, his aunt's nursing-home manuals, and the Bible.

-Taylor attended Auburn University Montgomery for his undergraduate studies, and then joined a graduate biochemistry program, and after leaving in 2016 began a career in creative writing.
-He earned graduate degrees from the University of Wisconsin-Madison and the University of Iowa, where he was an Iowa Arts Fellow at the Iowa Writers' Workshop.
+Taylor attended Auburn University at Montgomery for his undergraduate studies, and then joined a graduate biochemistry program, and after leaving in 2016 began a career in creative writing.
+He earned graduate degrees from the University of Wisconsin–Madison and the University of Iowa, where he was an Iowa Arts Fellow at the Iowa Writers' Workshop.

 Career

-Taylor's short stories and essays have appeared in Guernica, American Short Fiction, Gulf Coast, Buzzfeed Reader, O: The Oprah Magazine, Gay Mag, The New Yorker, The Literary Review, and elsewhere.
-He is the senior editor of Electric Literature's "Recommended Reading".
-He is also a staff writer at Literary Hub.
+Taylor's short stories and essays have appeared in Granta, Guernica, American Short Fiction, Gulf Coast, Buzzfeed Reader, O: The Oprah Magazine, Gay, The New Yorker, The Literary Review, and elsewhere.
+He is the senior editor of Electric Literature's "Recommended Reading" and is a staff writer at Literary Hub.
+He has also contributed book reviews to The New York Times and 4Columns, having reviewed works by authors such as Sally Rooney, Emma Cline, and Banana Yoshimoto.
+He also wrote the introduction for "Wading in Waist-High Water", a commentary book about the lyrics of Fleet Foxes.

 In an interview for the Booker Prizes, Taylor said his influences were Mavis Gallant, André Aciman, Jane Austen, Alice Munro, Louise Glück, Elizabeth Bishop, Hilton Als, Pat Conroy and Ann Petry.

 He received a fellowship from the Lambda Literary Foundation in 2017.
 He has also received fellowships for his writing from Kimbilio Fiction and the Tin House Summer Writer's Workshop.

 His debut novel, Real Life, was published in 2020 with Riverhead Books.
-In 2021, a collection of his stories, Filthy Animals, was published by Penguin/Random House.
-Taylor's upcoming projects as of 2020 include a second novel titled Group Show.
+In 2021, a collection of his stories, Filthy Animals, was also published by Riverhead.